-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that children who are emotionally healthy are more likely to be happy and achieve well at school Staff are aware that every interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing Staff are aware of the importance of noticing children and being aware of their emotional state The whole school uses a "dyslexia friendly" and fully inclusive approach to all teaching and learning, where differentiated teaching; tasks and resources support our pupils in achieving desired outcomes to ensure progress Pastoral Team are available to support pupils as needed throughout the day The lessons are carefully planned to include clear stages and regular progress checks throughout the lesson to ensure all our children are on task and are being challenged Different level groupings are identified for each class and our pupils are made aware All staff are trained to and are encouraged to support the emotional wellbeing and health of pupils Class teachers and Learning Support Partner share information and lesson plans to ensure that students with SEND have targeted support, provision and access to quality resources to support independent learning Learning Support Partner/Class Teachers work with small groups to: Ensure understanding Facilitate learning Foster independence Keep students on task Assess progress Inform future planning Pupils are supported in the classroom by their teacher or LSA and also to have opportunities to work independently Independent pupil learning is supported by the use of technology for example: Computers Dictaphones (microphones) Talking tins Support from the Pastoral Team to meet the emotional needs of individual children Personalised, highly differentiated and well-resourced work tasks enable all our pupils to access or work towards independent learning 1:1 support is in place for students who need more intensive support and include specialised support for those who may have: A physical disabilities Sensory need Speech and language difficulty Autism Severe literacy difficulties Global learning delay Severe Social, Emotional & Behavioural needs Our ARB is accessed for professional advice and support for mainstream children with severe: physical disabilities; learning difficulties; sensory and/or communication disorders We actively engage with our ADMAT that at least some of the time they will be seated in ability groups Learning objectives are displayed and discussed using "we are learning to" Differentiated success criteria are displayed and included on planning Our pupils work is regularly marked in tickled pink (showing success) and green for growth (showing targets) Our pupils receive regular feedback, both verbally and in writing about their achievements and next steps in their work.
-We strive to ensure that all our pupils know their 'next step' skill target in English and Maths and understand how to evidence it in their work.
-Targets are reviewed regularly and children are taught how to monitor and evaluate their work and the work of others Our pupils have access to work that shows how their 'next step' skill looks in writing and in math Working walls are used in every classroom and are easily accessed by our pupils to become more independent with their learning, when they meet a problem iPads schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that children who are emotionally healthy are more likely to be happy and achieve well at school Staff are aware that every interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing Staff are aware of the importance of noticing children and being aware of their emotional state The whole school uses a 'dyslexia friendly' and fully inclusive approach to all teaching and learning, where differentiated teaching; tasks and resources support our pupils in achieving desired outcomes to ensure progress Pastoral Team are available to support pupils as needed throughout the day The lessons are carefully planned to include clear stages and regular progress checks throughout the lesson to ensure all our children are on task and are being challenged All staff are trained to and are encouraged to support the emotional wellbeing and health of pupils Class teachers and Learning Support Partner share information and lesson plans to ensure that students with SEND have targeted support, provision and access to quality resources to support independent learning Learning Support Partner/Class Teachers work with small groups to: Ensure understanding Facilitate learning Foster independence Keep students on task Assess progress Inform future planning Pupils are supported in the classroom by their teacher or LSA and also to have opportunities to work independently Independent pupil learning is supported by the use of technology for example: Computers Support from the Pastoral Team to meet the emotional needs of individual children Personalised, highly differentiated and well-resourced work tasks enable all our pupils to access or work towards independent learning 1:1 support is in place for students who need more intensive support and include specialised support for those who may have: Physical disability Sensory need Speech and language difficulty Autism Severe literacy difficulties Severe Numeracy difficulties Global learning delay Severe Social, Emotional &amp; Behavioural needs Our ARB is accessed for professional advice and support for mainstream children with severe: physical disabilities; learning difficulties; sensory and/or iPads

+riteria are displayed

+g

+arly marked in

+ccess) and green

+gets)

+ar feedback, both

+bout their

+steps in their work.

+t all our pupils know

+get in English and

+now to evidence it

+gularly, and

+to monitor and

+the work of others

+o work that shows

+II looks in writing

+in every classroom

+by our pupils.

+ipport pupils to

+ent with their

+ent with their